smaremanda/add-in-docs/outlook/get-or-set-the-time-of-an-appointment.md

 # Get or set the time when composing an appointment in Outlook
-Learn how to get or set the time of an appointment from an Outlook add-in.

 ## Prerequisites for getting or setting the start or end time in a compose form